anvilproject/anvil-portal/content/content-guide/example-page.md

 >But I have a second paragraph

 >####Tip
->Here is a blockquote with two paragraphs and
+>Here is a blockquote with two paragraphs.
 >This is the second one